rototor/pdfbox-graphics2d/README.md

 (which are draw using Graphics2D using this library) with &lt;object&gt; HTML tags.

 ## Changes
+Version 0.19:
+ - You can now influence the shape fill/draw operations by setting a custom IPdfBoxGraphics2DDrawControl.
+This allows to do different things like e.g. draw an overfill for shapes (i.e. make shapes have a additional border).
+This can be useful if you need to preprocess a PDF for pre-press.

 Version 0.18:
  - setPaint(null) will cause the following fillXXX() and drawXXX() operations to be ignored.
 This allows in combination with